imi-Mach/DataMiningProject/README.md

 # DataMiningProject

+## Python Version 3.6.7

-This is the CSE347 project repository
+This is the CSE347 project repository.